-4 Indeterminacy
+4. Indeterminacy

 In this section we provide examples of several types of equilibria.
-We show that for a fixed frequency of search, there is a large multiplicity of dynamic equilibria.
-Several examples are taken from Kehoe, Kiyotaki, and Wright (1993), who worked with a model with asymmetric parameters and allow for asymmetric strategies.
+We show that for any fixed frequency of search, there is a large multiplicity of dynamic equilibria.
+Several examples are taken from [8], who worked with a model with asymmetric parameters and allow for asymmetric strategies.
 The purpose of this section is to demonstrate that many of these types equilibria are still present in an environment with symmetric parameters, even with the restriction of symmetric strategies.

 First we provide examples of deterministic equilibria that eventually converge to the steady state.
-Figure 2 shows the evolution of the trading strategy s and inventories p as a function of the elapsed time t for a particular equilibrium.
-The economy starts with $p_0 = p{ss}$ .
-We are interested in rationalizing an equilibrium with $s_0 > s{ss}$ .
-Since some traders will be acquiring commodity money, the fraction of individuals holding their own produced good falls, $p_h < p{ss}$ .
+Fig. 2 shows the evolution of the trading strategy s and inventories p as a function of the elapsed time t for a particular equilibrium.
+The economy starts with $p_0 = p{ss}$.
+We are interested in rationalizing an equilibrium with $s_0 > s{ss}$.
+Since some traders will be acquiring commodity money, the fraction of individuals holding their own produced good falls, $p_h < p{ss}$.
 From period h onward, the traders play the strategies of the Zero Equilibrium.
-Each period, s and p move together, balancing the incentives to accept and reject commodity money.
-At the end of the initial period, these incentives are also balanced, regardless of the high value of the initial trading strategy, $s_0$ .
-Therefore this is, indeed, an equilibrium.
-In fact, any $s_0$ can be rationalized by playing $s_h = p_h$ and then following the strategies of the Zero Equilibrium.
+Each period, s and s move together, balancing the incentives to accept and reject commodity money.
+At the end of the initial period, these incentives are also balanced, regardless of the high value of the initial trading